Come and Volunteer at Fruit Haven

 Some don't have a problem with bugs, but some newcomers to the area are bitten by gnats/no-see-ums heavily.
 There are not many mosquitoes.
 You may wish to bring a mosquito net which is sufficient for no-see-ums.
 The gnats like ankles and wrists, and the majority of bites can be avoided by simply wearing long sleeves and socks during the times of day that they come out (early morning, early evening, during/after a rain.)
 The temperature here is comfortable enough to wear long sleeves during that time with no issue.

 What We Provide

-We provide mattresses but you should probably bring your own blanket/sleeping bag.
-Most of the time you will sleep 1 to a room but if we have a lot of folks here we may put two volunteers in a room.
-We may also put people in a tent.
-Let us know if you have a tent and would be willing to sleep in it if space requires.
+We have a limited number of foam mattresses, but you should probably bring your own blanket/sleeping bag + sleeping pad.
+Most of the time you will sleep 1 to a room but if we have a lot of folks here we may put two volunteers in a room or some people will stay in tents.
+It is a good idea to bring a tent as we sometimes fill up all of the available bedrooms and cabins.

-The house is a simple, rustic, post-and-beam construction house right on the Rio Zamora.
-From the porch you can watch the boats going by.
-There are 4 bedrooms in the house (1 large and 2 small) and also a little cabin over the pond.
-There is a hot shower and bathroom.
+At Fruit Haven 1's community area, The house is a simple, rustic, post-and-beam construction house right on the Rio Zamora.
+There are 5 bedrooms in the house and also a little cabin nearby.
+There is a workshop, a plant nursery, and a vegetable garden.
+There is a warm shower and bathroom.
 We use a composting toilet, to complete the nutrient cycle.